sergiocollado/potpourri/notes_on_other_topics/Notes_on_Electrostatics.md

 here is an experiment by Perrin related to this which has been pivotal in the acceptance of the atomic hypothesis.
 I think Perrin got the Nobel Prize

+## Why water is so good disolvent?

+It happens thgat the water molecule h_2 O is a polar molecule, that means that it has polarities .. the same as a battery....